nyl-auster/okcdesign/tests/README.txt

-This directory contains PHPUnits for OKC Design theme.
+This directory contains PHPUnits tests for OKC Design theme.
 Run "phpunit" at the root of okcdesign theme to run all tests.